execonline-inc/CooperTS/packages/collections/README.md

 ### `findIndex`

-This function has a curried and non-curried form.
-It takes an evaluation function and an array.
+`findIndex` takes an evaluation function and an array.

 The evaluation function is called on elements of the array until it evaluates to `true`, at which point that element's index is returned as a `Just`.
 If no element is found, a `Nothing` iss returned.

+This function has a curried and non-curried form.

 ```ts
 import { findIndex } from '@execonline-inc/collections';